ojasarora77/bridge-of-codes/README.md

 2. Connect your wallet or enter your wallet address
 3. Request free test ETH
 4. Alternatively, you can bridge test ETH from Ethereum Sepolia using the [Arbitrum Bridge](https://bridge.arbitrum.io/)
+5. Or mail/discord me to recieve some test funds @ojas7891, ojasnf@gmail.com

 ## Usage